A Multidimensional Maritime Chessboard: Beijing, Taipei, and Washington in the Indo-Pacific

 Recently, Kelly Craft, the U.S. ambassador to the UN, originally planned to visit Taiwan just days after Secretary of State Mike Pompeo’s announcement of intent to lift self-imposed restrictions on engaging with Taiwanese governmental officials.
 But today, Morgan Ortagus, the State Department spokesperson, said that all overseas trips (including Craft’s trip to Taiwan) have been canceled in order to prioritize a smooth transition to the incoming Biden administration.
 While these new developments will likely inflame tensions with Beijing as indicated by the recent commentary published by Chinese state-media outlets like Xinhua News Agency and CGTN, Washington’s change in policy was predictably well-received by Taiwanese officials like Joseph Wu, Taiwan’s minister of foreign affairs.

-In putting all of this into consideration, there remains a great need to preserve this momentum after Biden’s inauguration, as many of Taipei’s interests align with Washington’s.
+Putting all of this into consideration, there remains a great need to preserve this momentum after Biden’s inauguration, as many of Taipei’s interests align with Washington’s.
 For one, Washington considers Taipei a valuable strategic partner in the region.
 Despite its status as the Republic of China (ROC) and not an independent country per se, the United States has maintained a military partnership with Taiwan since the 1980s, when Washington first pledged and sold billions of dollars worth of arms to Taipei.
 In October 2020, the U.S. State Department approved a $2.4 billion sale of Harpoon Coastal Defense Systems, comprehensive defense packages that include over-the-horizon missiles, radar trucks, and associated contracting and “logistics support,” to Taipei.
 October’s pledges were followed by the approval of four aerial drones and a Field Information Communications System in November and December, respectively.
 In total, the United States has pledged over $5 billion worth of arms to Taiwan in 2020 alone.
-When she delivered her speech on Taiwan’s National Day on October 10th, President Tsai Ing-wen briefly referenced the contentious sovereignty disputes in the South China Sea to illustrate how “democracy, peace and prosperity in the Indo-Pacific are currently facing serious challenges.”
+When she delivered her speech on Taiwan’s National Day on October 10th, President Tsai Ing-wen briefly referenced the contentious sovereignty disputes in the South China Sea to illustrate how “democracy, peace, and prosperity in the Indo-Pacific are currently facing serious challenges.”

 Some means of support for a “Free and Open Indo-Pacific” (FOIP), one of the Trump administration’s top priorities vis-a-vis China, will likely carry forward into the Biden administration.
 While Biden’s support for FOIP, phrased as such, remains unclear (Biden’s rhetoric has hinted instead at a “secure and prosperous” and “Asia-Pacific”), Biden’s Secretary of State pick, Antony Blinken, indicates that the president-elect hopes to counter China through a greater reliance on allies throughout the Indo-Pacific region.
 If Blinken’s Taiwan attitudes fall in line with those of his predecessor — which his recent phone call with Taiwan’s de facto ambassador Hsiao Bi-Khim could indicate — U.S.-Taiwan economic and military ties will hold fast through the presidential transition.